The Fuma Conspiracy

+It was released on subtitled VHS and LaserDisc in North America by AnimEigo in 1994 under the "Rupan III" name, due to copyright concerns with Maurice Leblanc's Arsène Lupin.
+In 2007, Discotek Media released it on DVD under its original name with an English dub.

 Plot

-Arsène Lupin III and his gang are attending the wedding of Goemon Ishikawa XIII and his fiancée Murasaki Suminawa.
+Lupin III and his gang are attending the wedding of Goemon Ishikawa XIII and his fiancée Murasaki Suminawa.
 During the ceremony, the Suminawa family heirloom, a valuable antique urn, is entrusted to Goemon.
 Before the ceremony is completed, several ninja attack and attempt to steal the urn.
 Lupin and his colleagues fight off the ninja, but during the confusion, another group of ninja kidnap Murasaki and leave a ransom note proposing to trade Murasaki for the antique urn.

 Meanwhile, Inspector Koichi Zenigata has retired to a Buddhist temple following the apparent death of his long-time quarry, Lupin.
 Kazami, a colleague from the police force, tries to persuade him to return to work.
 Zenigata has "no interest in a world without Lupin", but when shown a photograph of Lupin taken at the disrupted wedding, Zenigata comes out of retirement and resumes his lifelong pursuit of Lupin.

 At the Suminawa household, Clan Elder Suminawa explains to Goemon that the urn holds the secret location of the Suminawa family treasure.
 The Fuma Clan ninja, who attacked during the wedding, have been trying to steal the urn for centuries.
 He refuses to trade the family urn for his granddaughter Murasaki, so Lupin steals it.
 Lupin and Daisuke Jigen discover that the urn contains a hidden drawing revealing the location of the treasure: a cave deep in the mountains.
 Lupin, Jigen, and Goemon follow the ransom note instructions and exchange the urn for Murasaki, but the ninja start shooting after Lupin attempts to double-cross them.
 Zenigata and his officers arrive in time to see Lupin his friends escape on a train.
 Wanting the treasure for themselves, Lupin and Jigen head on their own to the treasure, with Zenigata and the police in hot pursuit, while Goemon and Murasaki travel their own way, all trying to beat the Fuma Clan to the treasure.

 Following a lead, Fujiko Mine tracks down the Fuma Clan headquarters, but they discover and capture her.
 Among the ranks of the Fuma Clan, Fujiko spots Inspector Kazami, who has secretly been working for the clan's Boss.
 The Fumas have also discovered the map on the urn, and now that the urn is useless, Kazami puts the urn over Fujiko's head to mock her.
 The Boss, Kazami, and the ninja leave for the treasure cave.
 Handcuffed to a thick post, Fujiko manages to escape, and in the process, bashes the urn on her head and notices a golden key among the urn shards.
 She takes the key and keeps it secret.